Jowan Childress' white shirt was stained with his twin brother's blood.

 Police ask that anyone with information about the shooting death call Crime Stoppers at 419-255-1111.

 About Unsolved Toledo: Unsolved Toledo is an occasional blog series meant to highlight and draw attention to unsolved homicides in Toledo and, occasionally, in the greater Northwest Ohio area.
-Anyone who would like to have a particular case mentioned should email email@example.com or call 419-724-6054 with contact information.
+Anyone who would like to have a particular case mentioned should email email@example.com or call 419-724-6054.
+Please be sure to leave contact information.